OXY2DEV/bars.nvim/guides/Basics.md

 ## 💡 Item groups

-Item groups are a way of structuring a number of `format string`s together.
+Item groups are a way of structuring a number of `statusline item`s together.
 Typically this is done to add stuff like [click handlers](#-click-handlers) and/or apply spacing/alignment.
 But this may also he used to increase readability.

 You can define an item group by using `%(` & `%)`.
 So, an item group showing the **line number** & **column number** will look something like,